sisl/PyroRL/paper/paper.md

 - `4 = PATHS_INDEX` – the number of paths a square is a part of

 ### Action Space
 Whether or not to evacuate.
-If evacuating, the action taker must choose a specific populated area to evacuate, as well as a path to evacuate from.
+If evacuating, the agent must choose a specific populated area to evacuate, as well as a path to evacuate from.

 - Transition Model: determined by the stochastic nature of the wildfire implementation, which we describe below
-- Reward Model: +1 for every populated area that has not evacuated and isn't burned down, and -100 if a populated area is burned down
+- Reward Model: $+1$ for every populated area that has not evacuated and is not ignited, and $-100$ if a populated area is burned down

 ## Modeling the Spread of Wildfires

-Finally, our stochastic wildfire model is taken from Julian, et. al [@julian2018autonomous]:
+Finally, our stochastic wildfire model is taken from Julian, et al. [@julian2018autonomous]:

 ### Fuel

-Each fire cell has an initial fuel level $\sim \mathcal{N}(8.5,\,3)$
+Each fire cell has an initial fuel level $\sim \mathcal{N}(8.5, \, (\sqrt{3})^{2})$

-- A cell currently on fire has its fuel levels drop by $1$ after each time step until it runs out of fuel
+- A cell currently on fire has its fuel level drop by $1$ after each time step until it runs out of fuel

 ### Fire Spread